You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 curl_close($ch);

 echo "Status: {$response['status']}, Message: {$response['message']}";For additional endpoints (balance check, delivery reports, contacts), see the complete API documentation.
+For a broader walkthrough beyond the send endpoint, see our step-by-step Arkesel SMS API tutorial.

 Step 3: Configure Delivery Webhooks